Limited consumer willingness diminishes the potential environmental gains of dietary change

 • A wide adoption of the sustainable and healthy diet from the EAT-Lancet could further reduce these footprints by approximately 20%, albeit with a significantly increased blue water footprint compared to the current diet's blue water footprint.

-• However, incorporating gender- and age-specific willingness to reduce meat and dairy consumption reveals that because 27% of the Dutch population is willing to voluntarily adopt an alternative diet low in animal products, the environmental gains of a dietary shift for land use and greenhouse gas emissions would diminish to a mere 4%.
+• However, incorporating gender- and age-specific willingness to reduce meat and dairy consumption reveals, that because 27% of the Dutch population is willing to voluntarily adopt an alternative diet low in animal products, the environmental gains of a dietary shift for land use and greenhouse gas emissions would diminish to a mere 4%.

 Under the currently used policy measures for influencing dietary choices, consumers show a limited willingness to adopt sustainable diets, especially if it means eating less meat or dairy products.
 However, substituting some relatively simple high-impact food products might offer a short-term opportunity to accelerate sustainable dietary transitions, without facing as much resistance from consumers.

-The results may serve to address that governments should go beyond policy action that relies on awareness building (for instance by information sharing), as intrinsic motivations of consumers to change is not enough to significantly reduce the consumption footprint.
+The results may serve to address that governments should go beyond policy action that relies on awareness building (for instance by information sharing), as intrinsic motivations by consumers to change is not enough to significantly reduce the consumption footprint.
 This further means that all actors in food systems have a role to play.
-Previous research by the PBL has also shown that multiple interventions in food supply-chains are required to make a significant change in the total environmental burden from food consumption.
+Previous research by PBL has also shown that multiple interventions in food supply-chains are required to make a significant change in the total environmental burden from food consumption.

 The study marks a step forward in understanding the relationship between dietary choices of consumer groups and environmental sustainability, offering valuable insights for policymakers, researchers, and stakeholders striving for a more sustainable food system.
 It highlights the policy and action gap for dietary transitions that is often hidden in other footprint studies that ignore consumer preferences, and focuses on potential gains only by assuming uniform adoption of sustainable diets.
 Hence, it emphasises the need for further food footprint studies to incorporate consumer group behaviour and to identify policy actions targeting specific consumer groups to secure a sustainable food system.